-Effective February 1, 2006, SeaChange adopted on a modified prospective basis the provisions of the Financial Accounting Standards Board's Statement of Financial Accounting Standards No. 123R, "Share-Based Payment (Revised 2004)," ("FAS No. 123R") which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors including employee stock options, restricted stock units and employee stock purchases related to SeaChange's Employee Stock Purchase Plan ("ESPP") based on estimated fair values.
+Effective February 1, 2006, SeaChange adopted on a modified prospective basis the provisions of the Financial Accounting Standards Board's SFAS 123R, which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors including employee stock options, restricted stock units and employee stock purchases related to SeaChange's Employee Stock Purchase Plan ("ESPP") based on estimated fair values.
 Accordingly, stock-based compensation cost is measured at the grant date, based on the fair value of the award, and is recognized as expense on a straight-line basis over the employee's requisite service period.
-SeaChange has applied the provisions of Staff Accounting Bulletin No. 107, "Share-Based Payment," ("SAB 107") in its adoption of FAS No. 123R.
+SeaChange has applied the provisions of SAB No. 107, "Share-Based Payment," ("SAB 107") in its adoption of SFAS 123R.

-Impact of the Adoption of FAS No. 123R
+Impact of the Adoption of SFAS 123R

-Under the modified prospective transition method, SeaChange recognized stock-based compensation expense during the year ended January 31, 2007 for: (a) ESPP awards from offering periods that began on December 1, 2005, June 1, 2006 and December 1, 2006 and ended on May 31, 2006, November 30, 2006 and May 31, 2007, respectively, (b) stock options and restricted stock units granted prior to, but not yet vested as of February 1, 2006, based on the grant date fair value estimated in accordance with the disclosure provisions of FAS No. 123, and (c) stock options and restricted stock units granted subsequent to February 1, 2006, based on the grant date fair value, estimated in accordance with the provisions of FAS No. 123R.
+Under the modified prospective transition method, SeaChange recognized stock-based compensation expense during the year ended January 31, 2007 for: (a) ESPP awards from offering periods that began on December 1, 2005, June 1, 2006 and December 1, 2006 and ended on May 31, 2006, November 30, 2006 and May 31, 2007, respectively, (b) stock options and restricted stock units granted prior to, but not yet vested as of February 1, 2006, based on the grant date fair value estimated in accordance with the disclosure provisions of SFAS 123, and (c) stock options and restricted stock units granted subsequent to February 1, 2006, based on the grant date fair value, estimated in accordance with the provisions of SFAS 123R.
 Under the modified prospective transition method, results for prior periods are not restated.
-The adoption of FAS No. 123R did not affect the accounting for stock-based compensation expense related to restricted stock units.
+The adoption of SFAS 123R did not affect the accounting for stock-based compensation expense related to restricted stock units.
 The fair value of a restricted stock unit is the market value of a share of the Company's common stock on the date of grant of the restricted stock unit.
-This fair value is amortized on a straight-line basis over the related vesting period of the restricted stock unit.
+This fair value is amortized on a straight-line basis over the related vesting period of the restricted stock unit